-Human Geography United States History Economics or Civics plus one additional Senior Elective or AP Econ or AP Government (total two semesters Sr. year)
+Human Geography or AP Human Geo United States History or AP US History Economics or Civics plus one additional Senior Elective or AP Econ or AP Government (total two semesters Sr. year)

 Theology

 - 9th Introduction to Catholic Christianity - 10th (A) God and Hebrew Scriptures (B) Life in Jesus Christ: Christian Morality; - 11th (A) Who is Jesus?
 The Revelation of Jesus Christ in the Christian Testament; (B) Faith and Social Justice - 12th Ignatian Spirituality, Prayer and the Sacraments and a Senior Elective (one semester each) or Liturgy Workshop